repelliuss/Boulder-Dash-Engine/README.md

 ## General Info
 &nbsp;&nbsp;&nbsp;&nbsp;A free remake of the NES game Boulder Dash with additional features and unique levels written in C. It was a university project at the beginning but instructions were simple.
 Then i went further and created this.

 &nbsp;&nbsp;&nbsp;&nbsp;I do not own any rights about Boulder Dash brand.
 All rights are reserved, as are trademarks of their respective owners.
+You can learn about [the original owners of the Boulder Dash brand here.](https://firststarsoftware.com/)

 ## Trailer
 [Check out original trailer here!](https://www.youtube.com/watch?v=pzB-JUV8MwU)